loetcodes/2048/README.md

 <h2>Overview</h2>

 ![2048 Game Gui](images/2048_01_HalfPlayed.png)
+Sample image of the Game in play.

 <h2>Requirements</h2>
+This game requires these software and package installations:
-   1. Python 3 - Written in python 3.
-You can install python 3 from https://www.python.org/
+   1. Python 3 - You can install python 3 from https://www.python.org/.
    2. tkinter - tkinter comes preinstalled with python except in some linux based systems.
 Therefore you will need to check if tkinter is installed to play the game with the GUI